How to hang ornaments in front of a window:

 - Purchase an inexpensive tension rod to fit your window and place it inside your window frame

-- Attach a length of thread to each ornaments, in all different lengths
+- Attach a length of thread to each ornament, in varying lengths for visual interest

 - Tie a knot in the thread and set aside